Concentration Risk—Too Much of a Good Thing?

 Diversifying your portfolio can take time and effort if you’re choosing single funds or stocks.
 “It can be a challenge to do on your own,” says Zach.
 “But there are options such as choosing an already diversified portfolio or working with a financial professional.”
 And then there’s the work of exchanging funds or selling shares to get your portfolio truly diversified.

-The benefit of working with a financial professional is that they will take you through a risk assessment.
+The benefit of choosing to work with a financial advisor is that they will take you through a risk assessment.
 “So not only do you get recommendations for a diversified portfolio,” says Addison.
 “It’s a portfolio that’s diversified according to how you feel about risk.”

 In our experience, investors who have a diversified portfolio that matches their risk appetite are more comfortable riding out those market ups and downs.